daattali/beautiful-jekyll/_posts/2020-06-08-datascience-setup.md

 ## Python

-I choose to use the python distirbution [Miniconda](https://docs.conda.io/en/latest/miniconda.html) from [Anaconda](https://www.anaconda.com/).
+I choose to use the python distribution [Miniconda](https://docs.conda.io/en/latest/miniconda.html) from [Anaconda](https://www.anaconda.com/).
 I use miniconda as opposed to Anaconda because it is a stripped down version of Anaconda comes with a lot of software that I do not play to use such as [Spyder](https://www.spyder-ide.org/) and [Orange](https://orange.biolab.si/).

 After I have miniconda installed I then work on setting up my python environment.
 I like to leave the root environment as is, and create a new environment call `ds_base` (data science base).
 I then load in my favourite data science libraries.
 Note that I never use `pip install` in the `ds_base`.
 If there is a package that I can not install through conda I will clone `ds_base` and then install the desired package.
 I do this to avoid breaking the installation of `ds_base`.
 [Conda recommends](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html?highlight=pip#using-pip-in-an-environment):